jeremyh/ard-pipeline/docs/source/acquisitions.rst

 for that resolution group.

 A *Granule* represents the spatial extent for which any *Acquisition* would cover, which in the case of Landsat is the entire dataset;
-whereas for Sentinel-2 A & B, it is a sub-portion/subset of the dataset.
+whereas for Sentinel-2, it is a sub-portion/subset of the dataset.

 The ID for a *Granule* is taken from the metadata packaged with the product, which in the case of Landsat is the MTL file, and the ID is taken from *LANDSAT_SCENE_ID*.
-For Sentinel-2 A & B, the *Granule* ID's are read from the main xml file.
+For Sentinel-2, the *Granule* ID's are read from the main xml file.

 The resolution *Groups* are listed in order from highest resolution to lowest resolution.
 The *Group* naming format is given by RES-GROUP-{} eg RES-GROUP-0, RES-GROUP-1, ..., RES-GROUP-N-1,